Asturian cuisine

 Asturian cuisine refers to the typical dishes and ingredients found in the cuisine of the Asturias region of Spain.

-Foods
+Food

 Asturias is especially known for its seafood, such as fresh squid, crab, shrimp and sea bass.
 Salmon are caught in Asturian rivers, notably the Sella; the first fish of the season is called campanu, a bell tolled to signal the first catch.